 If you run into trouble, the first thing to do is to try to resolve it with your telco.
 Urgent complaints must be resolved within two days, and non-urgent complaints must have a proposed resolution offered within 15 days and resolved within 10 days of you accepting that resolution.

-If your telco doesn't deal with it, or if it doesn't offer a reasonable solution, you can take your complaint to the Telecommunications Industry Ombudsman (TIO).
+If your telco doesn't deal with it, or if it doesn't offer a reasonable solution, you can take your complaint to the (TIO).

-The Australian Communications Consumer Action Network (ACCAN) has published a guide on making a complaint that will get heard.
+ACCAN has published a guide on how to make a complaint that will get heard.

 If you're having trouble paying your bill on time due to financial difficulty or illness, but believe you could pay the bill if provided with a flexible arrangement, you should let you telco know this.
 All telcos must provide hardship policies and can't take debt recovery action while you're being assessed for their financial hardship program.